Get Rid of Rat Problems | Rat Removal Specialists

 Urban areas provides rats with perfect living conditions: food, water and shelter.
 Rats are prolific breeders and the potential for exponential growth in the rat population in a very short time is massive.
 They breed year-round and are able to reproduce at just 10-weeks old.
 A female rat can live for two years and produces up to six litters each year, which can result in a total of 120 offspring.

 Rats carry many severe, sometimes fatal diseases which they can spread to humans, normally through their urine and droppings.
 These include hantavirus, Weil’s disease, listeria, toxoplasma gondi and salmonella.
 They also can cause serious structural damage to properties by chewing through electrical cables which can cause fires, water and gas pipes etc. Many instances of electrical fires and floods have been attributed to them.

 Why use a professional company to remove rats?

-Because rats carry disease so they need to he handled carefully and disposed of safely.
+- Rats carry disease so they need to be handled carefully and disposed of safely.

-We use a grain-based bait containing an anticoagulant.
-The bait is put into specially-designed feeding boxes installed in the correct places throughout the site to ensure the whole population of rats feed on it.
+We use the latest and most effective baits and poisons to eliminate a rat infestation.
+The bait is put into specially-designed feeding boxes, trays or occasionally loose and installed in the correct places throughout the site to ensure the whole population of rats feed on it.
 It can take up to 7-days before the rats start feeding on the bait as they are suspicious of new objects.
 The rats may feed several times before dying.
 If they do consume enough poison to give them a lethal dose on their first feed they won’t suffer any ill-effects immediately, ensuring that the other rats don’t become suspicious and associate the bait with illness or death.

 We make a second visit to the site to remove the bait and any dead rats for disposal.
 Dead rats must be buried or burned and protective gloves and a mask must be worn whilst handling them as they carry disease.